style-it-themes/gitter-inspired-dark/README.md

 ## Contributing

-At this time any help is appreciated, so if you can help fix a bug or improve the Gitter Inspired Dark theme, just open a pull request to start the ball rolling.
+At this time any help is appreciated, so if you can help fix a bug or improve the *Gitter Inspired Dark theme*, just open a pull request to start the ball rolling.

 You will need to ideally: